GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (70) .md

 †Excluding constructs, elementals, ephemera, and undead.

-**At Higher Tiers**: Each tier beyond minimum increases the spheres size, allowing it to reach out and yard from you.
+**At Higher Tiers**: Each tier beyond minimum increases the spheres size, allowing it to reach out an additional yard from you.

-**Critical Failure**: You cast the circle around yourself.
+**Critical Failure**: The sphere forms as normal, but does not move with you.
 You find it impossible to even attempt to leave.
-At the end of each phase, it shrinks by 1 foot, keeping itself centered on you.
-Once it finally shrinks to the point that it must collapse in on you, it inflicts a number of fire attacks against you equal to the tier of the spell.
-An immunity to the harm of fire does not protect you from this, but instead has the attacks made with disadvantage.
+At the end of each phase, it shrinks by 1 foot.
+Once it finally shrinks to the point that it must collapse in on you, it inflicts a number of necrotic attacks against you equal to the tier of the spell.
+An immunity to the harm of necrotic damage does not protect you from this, but instead has the attacks made with disadvantage.

 #### Unrest for Undeath